-This is a relatively safe, but difficult, test of hip rotation and Follow Through.
-The push break is deceptively named because no amount of "push" will result in a successful break.
-The challenge is to "thrust" abruptly against the 1x12x10 inch wide pine board with at least 135 lbs.
-(61.4 kg) of force before the suspended bag moves.
-This is a "zero inch" break, because the thrusting hand is in contact against the board before the break is initiated.
+This is a relatively safe, but difficult test of hip rotation and Follow Through.
+The push break is deceptively named because no amount of push will result in a successful break.
+The challenge is to thrust abruptly against the 1x12x10 inch wide pine board with enough force before the suspended bag moves.
+This is a zero inch break, because the thrusting hand is in contact with the board before the break is initiated.

-This technique requires concentrated Follow Through and is not possible to execute without the Proper Bone Alignment and a well-developed 1-2 Timing.
+This technique requires concentrated Follow Through and is not possible to execute without the Proper Bone Alignment and a well-developed 1-2 Timing hip rotation.